MartinRovang/nnUNet_MedSeg/documentation/train_new_dataset.md

   Additionally, a JSON file is generated.
 This file captures specific information that users specify during the command-line execution.
 All of these elements (folders and files) are neatly placed within the `raw_nnUnet` directory.

-- **Preprocessing Stage**: The nnUNet model takes the reins here.
+- **Preprocessing Stage**: The nnUNet model takes the lead here.
 The data first undergoes a `2d`  preprocessing.
 Only after this phase is completed does it move on to the more intensive `3d_fullres` preprocessing and `3d_lowres`.

 - **Training Stage**: At this point, the script scouts for available GPUs.
 Once it identifies an available unit, it immediately begin the training on that GPU.
   - **Important Note**: In cases where no GPUs are available, the script halts the training process.
 As a result, data gets deleted, and users will need to restart the process once a GPU becomes available.